cuibonobo/terra-incognita/README.md

 Figured out how to initialize a Workers KV binding to Miniflare and to production.
 The production version of the worker is published at https://terra-incognita.haverstack.workers.dev.

 [4 hours]

+### 2022-02-15
+Updated the initialization script so that it sets data for both Miniflare and Workers KV.
+This will allow me to set the same data for both without any manual setup.

+[0.5 hours]